aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-31-nvim-jupyter-notebooks.md

 [jupytext.nvim](https://github.com/goerz/jupytext.nvim) plugin does what I described automatically when you open an `.ipynb` file.
-[jupynium.nvim](https://github.com/kiyoon/jupynium.nvim) is another plugin which provides a live preivew of the jupyter notebook.
+[jupynium.nvim](https://github.com/kiyoon/jupynium.nvim) is another plugin which provides a live preview of the jupyter notebook.
 Plugins like [magma-nvim](https://github.com/dccsillag/magma-nvim) and [molten.nvim](https://github.com/benlubas/molten-nvim) also exist, which allow for interactive code execution with a jupyter kernel.

+[pyrepl.nvim](https://github.com/dangooddd/pyrepl.nvim) provides a lot of the same functionality as the script described in this post (opening a Python REPL, sending lines, blocks, selection to the REPL etc.), as well as things like converting Python scripts to notebooks and, vice versa.
+It's also able to show images of plot figures.
+It most closely matches the functionality I want in my Python workflow, and so if you're reading this and want an actively maintained solution with more features I'd recommend using this plugin instead.

 I wrote this script really just for fun and so it's very much tailored to my needs, so these plugins may or may not be better suited to you depending on your requirements.

 ### References